KimMin-Gwan/C_Double_Plus_in_2022_Practice/README.md

  ### Notice
  - These solutions are based on Yeungnam University Object-oriented Programming and Data Structure Class Practice
  - All content is used to create my portfolio and back up materials.
- - If you are a student participating in this class, do not copy and use the solutions
+ - If you are taking this class and want to use these solutions, please contact me.

  If there is an error, please contact me by e-mail alsrhks2508@naver.com